-- Assessment: with knowledge gained from selling similar businesses in Auckland.
+- Assessment: with knowledge gained from selling similar businesses in New Zealand.

 - Lateral thinking: A capacity for lateral thinking is essential to get around potential deal-killers which arise.
-Having been down the path many times enables you to see problems coming before they hit.
+Having been down the path many times enables us to see problems coming before they hit.

 - Empathy: to hold negotiations together in complex transactions.